Airbus A320 family: Entry into service

 The first A320 was delivered to Air France on 28 March 1988; the early A320-100s had no wingtip fences.

-In the presence of then-French Prime Minister Jacques Chirac and the Prince and Princess of Wales, the first A320 was rolled out of the final assembly line at Toulouse on 14 February 1987 and made its maiden flight on 22 February in 3 hours and 23 minutes.
+In the presence of then-French Prime Minister Jacques Chirac and the Prince and Princess of Wales, the first A320 was rolled out of final assembly line at Toulouse on 14 February 1987 and made its maiden flight on 22 February in 3 hours and 23 minutes.
 The flight test programme took 1,200 hours over 530 flights.
 European Joint Aviation Authorities (JAA) certification was awarded on 26 February 1988.
 The first A320 was delivered to Air France on 28 March, and began commercial service on 8 April with a flight between Paris and Berlin via Düsseldorf.
 In 1988, the clean-sheet aircraft program cost was 5.486 billion French francs.

 Stretching the A320: A321

 Lufthansa was the first to receive the stretched A321 on 27 January 1994.

-The first derivative of the A320 was the Airbus A321, also known as the Stretched A320, A320-500 and A325.
-Its launch came on 24 November 1988 after commitments for 183 aircraft from 10 customers were secured.
-The aircraft was to be a minimally changed derivative, apart from minor wing modifications and the fuselage stretch itself.
+The first variation of the baseline A320 was the Airbus A321, also known as the Stretched A320, A320-500 and A325.
+Launched on 24 November 1988 after commitments for 183 aircraft from 10 customers were secured.
+The aircraft was to be a minimally changed derivative, apart from minor wing modifications and a fuselage stretch.
 The wing would incorporate double-slotted flaps and minor trailing edge modifications, increasing wing area from 124 m2 to 128 m2.
 The fuselage was lengthened by four plugs (two ahead and two behind the wings), making the A321 6.94 m longer than the A320 overall.
 The length increase required enlarged overwing exits, which were repositioned in front of and behind the wings.
 The centre fuselage and undercarriage were reinforced to accommodate an increase in maximum takeoff weight of 9,600 kg, for a total of 83,000 kg.

-Final assembly for the A321 would be, as a first for any Airbus, carried out in Germany (then West Germany).
+Final assembly for the A321 would be carried out in Germany (then West Germany), a first for any Airbus.
 This came after a dispute between the French, who claimed the move would incur $150 million (€135 million) in unnecessary expenditures associated with the new plant, and the Germans, who argued that it would be more productive for Airbus in the long run.
 The second production line was located at Hamburg, which would also subsequently produce the smaller Airbus A319 and A318.
 For the first time, Airbus entered the bond market, through which it raised $480 million (€475 million) to finance development costs.
 An additional $180 million (€175 million) was borrowed from the European Investment Bank and private investors.

 The maiden flight of the Airbus A321 came on 11 March 1993, when the prototype, registration F-WWIA, flew with IAE V2500 engines; the second prototype, equipped with CFM56-5B turbofans, flew in May.
 Lufthansa and Alitalia were the first to order the stretched Airbuses, with 20 and 40 aircraft, respectively.
 The first of Lufthansa's V2500-A5-powered A321s arrived on 27 January 1994, while Alitalia received its first CFM56-5B-powered aircraft on 22 March.